-A. My Current Medical Condition Here's information about my specific medical condition.
-Here are my preferences for medications, clinicians, treatment facilities or other care I want or do not want (if any): B. Life-Sustaining Treatments 1.
-Cardiopulmonary Resuscitation (CPR) is a medical treatment used to restart the heartbeat and breathing when the heartbeat and breathing have stopped.
-My choices are: ☐ I do not want CPR attempted but rather, I want to allow a natural death with comfort measurable illness or irreversible injury and am dying • I have no reasonable chance of survival if my heartbeat and breathing stop • I have little chance of long-term survival if my heartbeat and breathing stop and the process of resuscitation would cause significant suffering; ☐ I want CPR attempted if my heartbeat and breathing stop; ☐ I do not know at this time and rely on my Health Care Agent to make care decisions. ole 2.
-Treatments to Prolong My Life If I reach a point where I am not expected to recover and regain the ability to know who I am, he are my choices and preferences for life-sustaining treatment: ere ☐ I want to withhold or stop all life-sustaining treatments that are prolonging my life and permatural death.
-I understand I will continue to receive pain & comfort medicines; nit a ☐ I want all appropriate life-sustaining treatments for a short term as recommended by my do until my doctor and Agent agree that such treatments are no longer helpful; ctor, \square I want all appropriate life-sustaining treatments recommended by my doctor; ☐ I do not know at this time and rely on my Health Care Agent to make care decisions.
+A. My Current Medical Condition

+Here's information about my specific medical condition.
+Here are my preferences for medications, clinicians, treatment facilities or other care I want or do not want (if any):

+B. Life-Sustaining Treatments

+- 1. Cardiopulmonary Resuscitation (CPR) is a medical treatment used to restart the heartbeat and breathing when the heartbeat and breathing have stopped.
+My choices are: - □ I do not want CPR attempted but rather, I want to allow a natural death with comfort measures; - □ I want CPR attempted unless my doctor determines any of the following: I have an incurable illness or irreversible injury and am dying • I have no reasonable chance of survival if my heartbeat and breathing stop • I have little chance of long-term survival if my heartbeat and breathing stop and the process of resuscitation would cause significant suffering; - □ I want CPR attempted if my heartbeat and breathing stop; - □ I do not know at this time and rely on my Health Care Agent to make care decisions. - 2.
+Treatments to Prolong My Life

+If I reach a point where I am not expected to recover and regain the ability to know who I am, here are my choices and preferences for life-sustaining treatment:

+- □ I want to withhold or stop all life-sustaining treatments that are prolonging my life and permit a natural death.
+I understand I will continue to receive pain & comfort medicines; - □ I want all appropriate life-sustaining treatments for a short term as recommended by my doctor, until my doctor and Agent agree that such treatments are no longer helpful; - □ I want all appropriate life-sustaining treatments recommended by my doctor; - □ I do not know at this time and rely on my Health Care Agent to make care decisions.

 IV.
-Other Instructions, Information and Personal Messages V. Signature and Date I sign this Personal Directive after giving much thought to my choices and preferences for care.
-I understand I can revise, review and affirm my decisions all through my life as long as I am competent t.
-SIGNED: Date: Reviewed and ReaffirmedDate:
+Other Instructions, Information and Personal Messages

+V. Signature and Date

+I sign this Personal Directive after giving much thought to my choices and preferences for care.
+I understand I can revise, review and affirm my decisions all through my life as long as I am competent.

+SIGNED: Date:

+Reviewed and Reaffirmed

+Date:

 Step 3.
 Talk About Your Care.

 Talk with your care providers to match care to your choices.